A parked camper alone in a campground

 Amenities:

-• Drinking water from hand pump
+• Drinking water from a hand pump

 • Vault toilets